Jay-Bhalala/SentimentScope/README.md

 ### Configuration

-Configure the necessary API keys for accessing Twitter data in `src/config.py`:
+Configure the necessary API keys for accessing Twitter data in `src/config.py` (or create a .env file and upload your variables there as already done in the code):

 ```python
 API_KEY = 'YOUR_API_KEY'